dennuguyen/comp1531-proj/src/assumptions.md

 ### listall()
 - returns a list of channels
-- listall() will show all channels; except private channels excluding the user
+- shows all channels regardless of membership

 ### create()
 - channel name cannot be empty